 "After tapping Hollywood Flawless Filter onto the top of my cheekbones, the bridge of my nose, and the center of my forehead, my skin had a noticeable in spring its step, like I'd just gotten an expensive facial.
 It's crazy, actually—there's no sparkle or shimmer, but somehow, when the light hits my skin, there's a fresh glow—like a baby angel.
 I could sleep in my makeup, binge on greasy food, and chain-smoke, and after applying this filter, you'd still think my skin looked next-level good." — Lindsey Metrus, managing editor

-To see the filter in action, take a look at the video posted on Charlotte's own account.
+To see the filter in action, take a look at this video posted on Charlotte's own account.